TRADITIONAL MOUNTAINEERING

 The best modern base plate compass is the Suunto model M-3D

-The Suunto M-3D Leader Compass meets my detailed traditional requirements:
+The Suunto M-3D Leader Compass simply meets my detailed traditional requirements!
+Here is why:

-1. A reasonably long transparent plastic base-plate for pointing the compass at objects in the field and for joining points on the map (- that's what the rubber feet are for), with a prominent index mark indicating the direction of travel.
+1. A reasonably long, transparent plastic base-plate for pointing the compass at objects in the field and for joining points on the map and it has a prominent index mark indicating the direction of travel.
+(The three little rubber feet help you use the edge of the compass to find and draw your bearing on the paper map.)

 6. The base plate edges are marked with mile (and meter) scales based on the USGS 1:24,000 quad map scale.